GaLaxY1101/university-cms/README.md

 # university-cms
-This app created for manage university scedule.
+This app created for managing university scedule.